 Getting Materials for your Classroom

 Johnson County Library provides access to materials that support curriculum in the classroom.
 Individual teachers, childcare providers and home school educators teaching in Johnson County can apply for an Educator Outreach card and have access to books for students and educators.
 You may request any circulating material from the library’s collection.
+If you are an educator at a pre-school or daycare, check out our 6 by 6 program for Books to Go kits that include books and activities on a theme appropriate for your classroom.

 Access to Library Databases and Homework Help